 Professor of Old Testament and Hebrew

-Scott Ashmon is Assistant Provost for Undergraduate Education and oversees general education, the Core Curriculum, and Honors Program.
+Scott Ashmon is Associate Provost and oversees the university's Enduring Questions & Ideas curriculum.
 Scott is also Professor of Old Testament and Hebrew.
 He has been at CUI since 2007 teaching undergraduate and graduate courses.
 From 2003-2007, he was Assistant Professor of Religion and Chair of the Religion Department at Concordia College in Bronxville, NY.
 Prior to that, he served as Assistant Pastor at Christ Lutheran Church in Cincinnati, OH for four years.
 Scott earned his B.A. from Concordia College in Portland, OR in 1992 and his M.Div. and S.T.M. from Concordia Seminary in St. Louis, MO.
 He earned his Ph.D. from Hebrew Union College-Jewish Institute of Religion in 2010, where he specialized in the Hebrew Bible and the ancient Near East.
 He has published articles and books on topics related to the Old Testament and Lutheran higher education.
-He is a member of the Evangelical Theological Society, Society of Biblical Literature, and the Society of Concordia Theological Faculties.
-He is also a member of the Association for Core Texts and Courses as well as its Liberal Arts Institute.
+He is a member of the Society of Concordia Theological Faculties and a board member of the Association for Core Texts and Courses and its Liberal Arts Institute.
+Scott and his family.
 Scott and his family are members of St. Paul’s Lutheran Church in Irvine, CA.

 Hebrew Union College-Jewish Institute of Religion, Cincinnati, OH, M.Phil., 2007, Ph.D, 2010; Concordia Seminary, St. Louis, MO, S.T.M., 1998, M.Div., 1996; Concordia College, Portland, OR, B.A., 1992